 - My Account

-Amanda America Dickson was born on this date in 1849.
-She was an African American aristocrat.
+Amanda Dickson was born on this date in 1849.
+She was a Black aristocrat.

-She was born on the Hancock County plantation of white agricultural reformer Davis Dickson, who raped her Black slave mother, Julia Frances Lewis.
-At the time, David Dickson was the wealthiest planter in the county.
-Young Dickson grew up in the house of her white grandmother and owner, where she learned to read, write, and play piano--unusual opportunities for a slave child.
+Amanda America Dickson was born on the Hancock County plantation of white-American agricultural reformer Davis Dickson.
+He raped her Black slave mother, Julia Frances Lewis.
+At the time, David Dickson was the wealthiest planter in the Antebellum South.
+Young Dickson grew up in the house of her white grandmother and owner, where she learned to read, write, and play piano; unusual opportunities for a slave child.
 Records show that her father doted on her openly and her mother became his concubine and housekeeper.

-In 1866, Dickson married her white first cousin, Charles Eubanks, a recent Civil War veteran.
+In 1866, Dickson married her white first cousin, Charles Eubanks, a recent American Civil War veteran.
 They had two sons, Julian Henry and Charles Green.
-In 1870, she returned to her father's plantation reclaiming her birthname.
+In 1870, she returned to her father's plantation reclaiming her birth name.